-Tip: Limit your intake of artificial sweeteners.
+Tip: Limit your intake of refined sugar, flours, processed foods and artificial sweeteners.

 One of the most widely used pesticides, chlorpyrifos has been shown to increase the concentration of bad bacteria in the gut.
 Though chlorpyrifos is no longer commonly used in the States and Europe, it is still commonly used in other parts of the world.
 So, if you are consuming produce from other parts of the world, make sure you wash it thoroughly!

 Tip: If you can, eat locally and organically!
 By eating locally and organically, you not only decrease your chances of ingesting harmful chemicals, you increase your nutrient intake by eating produce that is at its peak nutritionally!

 Studies show that drinking too much alcohol increases the number of predominantly non-beneficial bacteria like Proteobacteria and Fusobacterium in your gut.
 Notably, Proteobacteria and Fusobacterium have been linked to inflammation in the body.

 Not to mention the myriad of detrimental liver, brain and nervous system effects alcohol induces.